-West of Seattle, the Kitsap Peninsula is an oasis for people who love the outdoors.
+The Kitsap Peninsula, west of Seattle, is an oasis for people who love the outdoors.
 Thanks to its remote location across Puget Sound, this region is less visited than other areas just outside of the big city and maintains a more peaceful, easygoing way of life.

 With shoreline along Puget Sound and the Hood Canal, this area has scenic beaches and opportunities for boating, kayaking, fishing, and other water sports.
-On land there are miles of trails through the woods, small towns with memorable shops and restaurants, and state parks with low-cost campsites and views of the Olympic Mountains.
+There are also miles of trails through the woods, small towns with memorable shops and restaurants, and state parks with low-cost campsites and views of the Olympic Mountains.

 On the north end of the Kitsap Peninsula, there are day trip destinations like Port Gamble and the “Little Norway” village of Poulsbo.
 Port Gamble is a quaint old logging town with New England-style buildings that house antique and gift shops.
 You can also see their beautiful waterfront downtown, the old-fashioned Port Gamble General Store (upstairs is a free Sea & Shore Museum, downstairs is a shop and cafe), and the town’s iconic water towers.